MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 Our videos also need to be using yuv420p as the pixel format, and we need to use **8-bit** libx264.
 This is important, 10-bit libx264 will *not* work.
 Additionally, h.264 does not allow for videos with an odd-numbered width or height, so our mp4 file is scaled to compensate for this.
+WEBM works with odd sizes in compliant browsers.
+However, funnily enough, Chrome among these browsers.

 Note that you **must** re-encode any videos you want to use.
 If you already have, say, an mp4 file, it is probably not good-to-go and you still need to process it.